FreshRSS/FreshRSS/docs/fr/developers/03_Backend/04_Changing_source_code.md

-# Accès à la base de données
+# Accessing the database

 **TODO**

-# Écrire une action et sa vue associée
+# Writing an action and its related view

 **TODO**

-# Gestion de l'authentification
+# Authentication

 **TODO**

-# Gestion des logs
+# Logs

 **TODO**